 dedicated to the chambered nautilus, a member of the great mollusk clan that has as its

 domicile a spiral-shaped shell that is divided into a series of rooms or chambers

 beginning at the heart of the spiral.
 Then as season follows season and the creature within

 grows, the chambers expand their size and the inhabitant must move on up to a new room at each

 passing year.
 The term nautilus is from the Greek word for a sailor, so named because the

-mollusk is a sailor on the open seas and the shell his sailing ship in which it sails.
+mollusk is a sailor on the open seas and the shell his sailing ship in

-In the first stanza of the poem, a man who walks the shore finds the discarded shell of
+In the first stanza of the poem, a man who walks the shore finds the

-a chambered nautilus and he imagines this creatures life at sea.
+discarded shell of a chambered nautilus and he imagines this creatures life at sea.

 "Year after year beheld the silent